leon-hub101/HyperionDev-Capstone/README.md

    ```
 3. Open `index.html` in your web browser to view the project.

+Alternatively, you can simply follow this link to see the pages: https://leon-hub101.github.io/HyperionDev-Capstone/

 ## Usage

 Once you have installed the Nosh Co. online store on your local machine, you can explore a variety of features designed to enhance your shopping experience: